AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 ![Show how to generate access token](././images/api-authentication/generate-access-token.gif)

+>[!TIP]
+>
+>You can also use a Postman environment and collection to generate access tokens.
+For more information, read the section about [using Postman to authenticate and test API calls](#use-postman).

 ## [!BADGE Deprecated]{type=negative} Generate a JSON Web Token (JWT) {#jwt}

 >[!WARNING]
 >
 >The JWT method to generate access tokens has been deprecated.
-All new integrations must be created using the OAuth Server-to-Server authentication method.
+All new integrations must be created using the [OAuth Server-to-Server authentication method](#select-oauth-server-to-server).
 Adobe also recommends that you migrate your existing integrations to the OAuth method.
 Read the following important documentation:
 >
 > * [Migration guide for your applications from JWT to OAuth](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/)
 >* [Implementation guide for new and old applications with OAuth](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/)